imprakharshukla/Andronix-Auto-Assets-Support/README.md

-# UserLAnd-Assets-Support
+# Andronix-Auto-Assets-Support
-A repository for holding assets used by all distros/apps for UserLAnd
+A repository for holding assets used by all distros/apps for Andronix-Auto

 After cloning this repo, you simply do the following...